kmonad/kmonad/doc/installation.md

 `defaults read
 /Applications/.Karabiner-VirtualHIDDevice-Manager.app/Contents/Info.plist
-CFBundleVersion` to check the version: if `3.1.0` is shown, then the installed dext is compatibile with kmonad and you can move onto [installing kmonad](#installing-kmonad).
+CFBundleVersion` to check the version: if `3.1.0` is shown, then the installed dext is compatible with kmonad and you can move onto [installing kmonad](#installing-kmonad).
 If another version is listed, this may work too (but has not been tested).